Logging Truck Accident Lawyer

 - Lack of safety equipment

-- Large blind spots where the driver fails to see others when merging or changing lanes
+- Large blind spots where the logging truck driver fails to see others changing lanes

 - Overloaded cargo